LLC Formation in Texas

 Company documents should be organized and kept in a company book with labeled tabs.
 These books are heavier-duty looseleaf notebooks produced by printing companies which also include membership certificates and a company seal (decorative effect only in Texas).
 A lawyer will insert custom-prepared documents (company agreement, organizational meeting, etc.) into the LLC book and then present the package to the client.

 This is the traditional and professional way that business lawyers provide LLC documents—along with lots of signature flags, of course, since many documents require execution in order to activate their legal effect.
-(The company agreement, for instance, is effectively a partnership contract between the LLC’s members.
-It must be signed by all members and dated.
-Merely having an unsigned pdf in one’s computer files does not have legal effect.)

 Classes of Membership